yggdrasilts/axiosfit/README.md

 # Axiosfit

-Axiosfit is a project inspired by [Retrofit](https://square.github.io/retrofit/) to create declarative HTTP clients using [axios](https://github.com/axios/axios) as the http client for browsers and nodejs, all the [TypeScript](http://www.typescriptlang.org/) features and [RxJS](https://rxjs-dev.firebaseapp.com/) to manage the requests using all the Observable powers (_also, you can use Promises as well_).
+Axiosfit is a project inspired by [Retrofit](https://square.github.io/retrofit/) to create declarative HTTP clients using [axios](https://github.com/axios/axios) as the http client for browsers and nodejs, all the [TypeScript](http://www.typescriptlang.org/) features and [RxJS](https://rxjs-dev.firebaseapp.com/) to manage the requests using [Reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) and all the Observable powers (_also, you can use Promises as well_).

+## Purpose

+This project has been thought to be used inside [TypeScript](http://www.typescriptlang.org/) projects to use its incredible features to build frontend and/or backend applications.

+Using [Axiosfit](https://www.npmjs.com/package/@yggdrasilts/axiosfit?activeTab=readme) inside your project, you will be able to organize all your requests as a typical [TypeScript class](https://www.typescriptlang.org/docs/handbook/classes.html).
+In that way, all of your application requests can be stored in a unique object and be managed.
+See our [Examples section](#samples_section) or our [application samples](./samples) to know more about how to use it.

+**IMPORTANT**: [Axiosfit](https://www.npmjs.com/package/@yggdrasilts/axiosfit?activeTab=readme) only works for building frontend applications using [Angular](https://angular.io/) or backend applications using nodejs with [TypeScript](http://www.typescriptlang.org/).
+Althought [Axiosfit](https://www.npmjs.com/package/@yggdrasilts/axiosfit?activeTab=readme) can be used in a typical [TypeScript](http://www.typescriptlang.org/) application, we strongly recommend to use [NestJS](https://nestjs.com/) framework to build backend applications.

 ## Install

 `npm i --save @yggdrasilts/axiosfit`

+## Contributing

+If you want to contribute this amazing project, see [CONTRIBUTING Guide](CONTRIBUTING.md).

 ## Documentation

 This project use [compodoc](https://compodoc.app/) to generate the full documentation.
 To see it, executes `npm run compodoc`.

-## Purpose

-This project has been thought to be used inside [TypeScript](http://www.typescriptlang.org/) projects to use its incredible features to build frontend or backend applications.

-Using [Axiosfit](https://www.npmjs.com/package/@yggdrasilts/axiosfit?activeTab=readme) inside your project, you will be able to organize all your requests as a typical [TypeScript class](https://www.typescriptlang.org/docs/handbook/classes.html).
-In that way, all of your application requests can be stored in a unique object and be managed.
-See our [Examples section](#samples_section) to know more about it.

 ### Available Decorators